-Using the Campus Network to gain unauthorized access to any computer system.
+- using the campus network to gain unauthorized access to any computer system;

-Deliberately wasting/overloading computing resources.
-This includes, but is not limited to, printing multiple copies of a document or printing out large documents that may be available on-line that could significantly impact other users printing resources.
+- deliberately wasting/overloading computing resources; this includes, but is not limited to, printing multiple copies of a document or printing out large documents that may be available online that could significantly impact other users’ printing resources.

-Moving large files across networks during peak usage periods or prime hours such that it degrades resource performance.
-Prime hours will be considered to be Monday through Friday from 8am to 5pm.
+- moving large files across networks during peak usage periods or prime hours such that it degrades resource performance; prime hours will be considered to be Monday through Friday from 8am to 5pm.

-Masking the identity of an account or machine.
-This includes, but is not limited to, sending mail anonymously.Using your account for any activity that is commercial in nature, i.e. paid for by non-University funds.
+- masking the identity of an account or machine; this includes, but is not limited to, sending mail anonymously.

-Commercial activities include, but are not limited to, consulting, typing services, and developing software for sale.
+- using an account for any activity that is commercial in nature, i.e., paid for by non-University funds; commercial activities include, but are not limited to, consulting, typing services, and developing software for sale.

-Posting on electronic bulletin boards materials that violate existing laws or the University's codes of conduct.
+- posting on electronic bulletin boards materials that violate existing laws or the University's codes of conduct.

-Displaying sexually explicit, graphically disturbing, or sexually harassing images or text in a public computer facility, or location that can potentially be in view of other individuals.
+- displaying sexually explicit, graphically disturbing, or sexually harassing images or text in a public computer facility, or location that can potentially be in view of other individuals.

-Attempting to monitor or tamper with another user's electronic communications, or reading, copying, changing, or deleting another user's files or software without the explicit agreement of the owner.
-Files owned by individual users are to be considered private property, whether or not they are accessible by other users.
+- attempting to monitor or tamper with another user's electronic communications, or reading, copying, changing, or deleting another user's files or software without the explicit agreement of the owner; files owned by individual users are to be considered private property, whether or not they are accessible by other users.

-Installing unauthorized devices to the campus network without prior approval.
-This includes the installation of network server computers (machines configured to provide file/print sharing services, DHCP services, DNS services, WINS services, web page services, etc.) network appliances, network workstations, miscellaneous internet protocol devices, etc.
+- installing unauthorized devices to the campus network without prior approval; this includes, but is not limited to, the installation of network server computers (machines configured to provide file/print sharing services, DHCP services, DNS services, WINS services, web page services, etc.), network appliances, network workstations, miscellaneous internet protocol devices.

 Activities will not be considered misuse when authorized in writing by appropriate University officials for academic or administrative purposes.

-Violations of this policy will be dealt with in the same manner as violations of other university policies and may result in disciplinary review.
-In such a review, the full range of disciplinary sanctions is available including the loss of computer use privileges, dismissal from the University, and legal action.
+Violations of this policy will be dealt with in the same manner as violations of other University policies and may result in disciplinary review.
+In such a review, the full range of disciplinary sanctions is applicable including the loss of computer use privileges, dismissal from the University, and legal action.
 Violations of some of the policies may constitute a criminal offense.
 Barry University employees are responsible for understanding and observing the provisions of this policy.